 During a fire evacuation, all residents are required to exit the building as quickly as possible via the stairwells in an orderly fashion.
 Housing and Residence Life and Public Safety staff will make every effort to facilitate the evacuation and ensure residents comply with alarms.
-Housing and Residence Life or Public Safety will ensure that all entrance doors are shut behind residents.
-Housing and Residence Life or Public Safety will provide assistance to those with special needs.
-This may include asking other students for assistance.
-If conditions are unsafe during a fire for staff to do any of the prior, they must leave the building.
-Students are not to get in cars or leave the property until it can be determined that everyone is accounted for.
-Housing and Residence Life will assist in making sure everyone is out of the building and attempt a head count.
-If a student does not leave the residence hall during a fire alarm, they will be subject to the student conduct process and receive a fine.
+It is expected that students comply with staff during a fire drill in order to get an accurate count of participants for the Fire Department.
+If a student does not leave the residence hall during a fire alarm, they will be subject to the Student Conduct process and receive a fine.
 No one may re-enter the building until the Public Safety Office or fire department deems it safe.
 The gathering spots for fire alarms will be in the following areas:

-- · Cook and Meijer Halls: Grassy areas between north parking lots - South Hall: Turf Field or Spirit Rock Quad - Panther Ridge Apartments: Grassy hills South of the building (towards the highway) - Panther Woods Apartments: Overflow parking lot between Panther Woods and Farmer's Complex
+- Cook and Meijer Halls: Grassy areas between north parking lots - South Hall: Turf Field or Spirit Rock Quad - Panther Ridge: Grassy hills South of the building (towards the highway) - Panther Woods: Overflow parking lot between Panther Woods and Farmer's Complex